-A very strong protector and conservationist of the Ocean, Clement Lee Ngak Yeo, one of the pioneer of Dive Industry in Sabah in 1983 and also the pioneer of the now renown Sipadan Island in Semporna, has been retired since 2014 after having led the Dive Company he help founded in early 1983 – Borneo Divers.
+A very strong protector and conservationist of the Ocean, Clement Lee Ngak Yeo, is one of the pioneers of the Dive Industry in Sabah in 1983 and also the pioneer of the now renown Sipadan Island in Semporna.
+Clement has retired since 2012 after having led the Dive Company he helped found in early 1983 – Borneo Divers.

-He has received numerous recognition awards notably in 2008 when he received the ”DEMA Reaching Out Award“, making him the first Asian to get recognized by the World’s largest Dive Association DEMA ( Diving Equipment Marketing Association ) in Las Vegas.
+He has received numerous recognitions and awards notably in 2008 when he received the ”DEMA Reaching Out Award“, making him the first Asian to get recognized by the World’s largest Dive Association DEMA ( Diving Equipment Marketing Association ) in Las Vegas.

 In 2011, he was inducted into the “International Scuba Diver Hall of Fame“, which is a prestigious recognition in Cayman Island that is awarded to individuals like the late legend Captain Jacques, world famous photographer David Doublet, PADI founders the late John Cronin and Ralf Erickson, just to name a few.

 Clement has also received awards from PADI, Tourism Malaysia.
-Besides that, he has been a Sabah Tourism Board member for 9 years, appointed in 2004 and put in charge of Dive industry development in Sabah.
+Besides that, he was appointed a Sabah Tourism Board member in 2004 for 9 years and put in charge of Dive industry development in Sabah.
 The divers’ arrival and Sabah Dive Tourism receipt rose from few thousands a year to now about 55,000 (75,000 in 2017) with Dive Tourism Receipt now rank over RM385 million (RM420 millions in 2017) a year.
 Clement was also the Chairman of the Sabah Tourism Dive Committee until he retired in 2012.

-Having travelled all over the world to promote Diving for Sabah, Clement has been appointed as Tourism Malaysia Adviser for Diving in May 2015 and his new role is to continue promoting the diving scene and Dive Industry in Malaysia through talks.
+Having travelled all over the world to promote Diving for Sabah, Clement has been appointed as Tourism Malaysia Adviser for Diving in May 2015 and Malaysia Dive Ambassador 2 years later until 2019.